TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          keyword /:ref:`stdWrap <stdwrap>`

    Description
-         Sets the format of the current request.
-         Something like "html", "xml", "png", "json" or the like.
-Can even be something like "rss.xml".
+         :ts:`format` sets the format of the current request.
+It can be something like "html", "xml", "png", "json".
+And it can even come in the form of "rss.xml" or alike.

    Default
          html